guardian/frontend/docs/01-start-here/01-installation-steps.md

 - *Your local machine (host) `~/.gu/` and `~/.aws/` directories are exposed to the container via mounted volumes, so they have access to the properties and aws credentials files*
 - *The `dev` container will be deleted when exited*

+### Docker FAQ

+#### Removing containers

+Containers can be thrown away very easily.
+To do so:
+- `docker ps -a` to get the ID of the container you want to remove
+- `docker rm ID`.
+Use `-f` option to force deletion when the container is still in used.

 ## Local machine
 You need a Mac or Linux PC (Ubuntu).